OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

     Yes.
 We may use information like the preferences you have expressed and interests you have demonstrated on our websites, in our stores and through use of our products and services, to provide you with marketing information and advertisements for AT&T products and services.
 Those ads may be delivered on our websites and mobile applications.
 This is called "first party" advertising.
-It is part of our service relationship and you are not able to opt-out from this type of advertising.
+It is part of our service relationship and you are not able to opt-out from this type of advertising.We or our advertising partners may use anonymous information gathered through cookies and similar technologies, as well as other anonymous and aggregate information that either of us may have to help us tailor the ads you see on non-AT&T sites.
+For example, if you see an ad from us on a non-AT&T sports-related website, you may later receive an ad for sporting equipment delivered by us on a different website.
+This is called Online Behavioral Advertising, which is a type of Relevant Advertising.

     ' + '

     We or our advertising partners may also use anonymous information gathered through cookies and similar technologies, as well as other anonymous and aggregate information that either of us may have to help us tailor the ads you see on non-AT&T sites.
 For example, if you see an ad from us on a non-AT&T sports-related website, you may later receive an ad for sporting equipment delivered by us on a different website.
 This is called "online behavioral advertising," which is a type of Relevant Advertising.

 ' + '2.
 Do you use my information for other types of Relevant Advertising?

     ' + '

     Yes.
 We may also use information we get through your use of our products and services, from our advertising partners, and information like your age and gender to deliver Relevant Advertising that is not online behavioral advertising.
 We combine your anonymous information with that of other users into aggregate "audience segments."
 These segments are based on particular interests and/or factual characteristics that everyone in that audience segment is likely to share.
 We might use that information to send you advertisements that are relevant to those interests or characteristics.

     ' + '

     We are careful to create Relevant Advertising with aggregate audience segments that are large enough that you can't be identified individually.

 ' + '3.
 Do you use the location of my device for advertising purposes?

     ' + '

     Yes.
 AT&T uses information about the locations you visit in order to create combined wireless location interest characteristics that can be used to provide Relevant Advertising to you and others like you.

     ' + '

     Location characteristics are types of locations - like "movie theaters."
 People who live in a particular geographic area (a city, ZIP-code or ZIP+ 4 code, for example) might appear to have a high interest in movies, thanks to collective information that shows wireless devices from that area are often located in the vicinity of movie theaters.
 We might create a "movies characteristic" for that area, and deliver movie ads to the people who live there.

     ' + '

     We may associate your wireless device with a particular geographic area, such as a city, ZIP-code, or ZIP + 4 code, based on your billing address or the cell towers you connect with most frequently.

     ' + '

     In addition to other privacy protections, the process we use to create our audience segment includes a requirement that the ZIP + 4 or other geographic area to which a wireless location is assigned must contain a minimum of 25 households.
 ZIP + 4 codes with less than 25 households are combined with other ZIP + 4 codes to satisfy this requirement.

 ' + '4.
 What's in it for me?

     ' + '

     Just like the name says, you get advertising that's more relevant to your interests.
 For example, if a particular audience segment, like adults between the ages of 21 and 25 with a certain income range, has demonstrated a greater interest in movies than other segments, we might send them a movie ad for a movie geared toward young adults.This is just one way we deliver content that's more relevant.

 ' + '5.
-How do you use information about the programs I watch on U-verse TV to advertise to me?
+How do you use information about the programs I watch on TV to advertise to me?

     ' + '

     We combine information about the shows that our customers are watching with their common interests to help us figure out what types of advertising they might be interested in seeing.

     ' + '

     It sometimes works like this: We look at the group of people watching a particular show.
 We identify common characteristics within that group.
 We use those characteristics to identify and deliver advertising that might be most relevant to watchers of that TV show.
 We might also deliver that same advertising during shows that appear to have similar audiences.

 ' + '6.
 Do I ever have a chance to tell you what I'm personally interested in?

     ' + '

     Yes.
-With some programs you can sign up to receive text-message offers from businesses that are near your current location and match the interests you've selected.
+With some programs offered or powered by AT&T you can sign up to receive text-message offers from businesses that are near your current location and match the interests you've selected.
 You can change your mind at any time and stop participating in these programs.

     ' + '

     When we add new offers like AT&T Internet Preferences we'll let you know, so you can decide if you'd like to participate.
 For example, we may offer you free or discounted services in exchange for the use of your Personal Information for advertising and other similar purposes.
 We promise, before we use any of your Personal Information (including information we gather as an Internet service provider) for such purposes, we will always give you the opportunity to make an informed choice about whether to participate

 ' + '7.
 What information do you provide to advertisers?

     ' + '

     AT&T may provide reports to advertisers and other business customers about the success of its advertising campaigns.
 Those reports contain aggregate information about the number of times a particular ad was viewed, when it was viewed, whether it was viewed on a TV, a mobile device or a computer, demographics associated with the viewing audience and other similar information.
 Your anonymous information will not be included in aggregate reports about the success of Relevant Advertising campaigns if you have opted-out of Relevant Advertising delivered by AT&T.

 ' + '